itsgauravjain22/dokanadmin/README.md

 # dokanadmin
 A React Native woocommerce admin application for android currently in developement.
 I am learning react native along with creating this app.
 Any help or suggestion would be great.

+## Pre-requisite
+The app is based on [dokan rest API](https://wedevsofficial.github.io/dokan/).
+It needs the wordpress [Basic Auth plugin](https://github.com/WP-API/Basic-Auth) to be installed.

 ## Dev Installation Instruction
 - Clone the repo.
 - Run `npm install` and then `expo start`